wp-plugins/zoom-widget/readme.txt

 Zoom is a small smart solution for improving your web site attractiveness.
 WordPress Zoom plugin enables site users to resize the predefined areas of the web site.

+The product is designed to enhance your website accessibility, giving a chance for every user to get equal high-level user experience.

 [Demo](http://wpdemo.web-dorado.com/zoom/)
 [Support Forum](http://web-dorado.com/forum/zoom.html)